DANR1BEIRO/DANR1BEIRO/README.md

 <div align="center">

- 🏗️ I currently work as a crane operator, but I am looking for a career change.****
+ 🏗️ I currently work as a crane operator, but I am looking for a career change.

- 🎓📚📖 I’m currently studying **Systems Analysis and Development (in college), Python and Data Structures and Algorithms**
+ 🎓📚📖 I’m currently studying: **Systems Analysis and Development (in college), Python and Data Structures and Algorithms**

 💬 Ask me about **Python... or anything [here](https://github.com/salesp07/salesp07/issues)**